 c.
 Impairment Ratings by the Employee’s Own Physician.

-The CE places a call up note in ECMS for 60 days from receipt of the employee’s choice of physician.
-If after 60 days the CE finds no evidence of an impairment evaluation or that the employee scheduled an appointment, the CE makes a phone call to determine the status of the appointment (whether it has been made or is in the process of being made, etc.).
-The CE advises the employee verbally of the need to schedule the appointment within the next 30 days and to provide written evidence of such to the DO.
-It is important that the CE record this discussion carefully in the TMS section of ECMS.
-The CE sends a written summary of the call and need for confirmation of an appointment within the 30 day time period to the employee.
+(2) Scheduling an Appointment with the Selected Physician.
+Upon receipt of the employee’s written choice of physician, the CE sends a letter explaining that the employee is to schedule the impairment appointment within 30 days and the appointment is to occur within six months.
+The CE also explains that any appointment scheduled to occur later than six months may lead to denial of the impairment claim.
+If after 30 days, the CE finds no evidence of an impairment evaluation or that the employee scheduled an appointment, the CE makes a phone call to determine the status of the appointment (whether it has been made or is in the process of being made, etc.).
+The CE advises the employee verbally of the need to schedule the appointment within the next 30 days and to provide written evidence of such to the CE.
+The CE also explains that if the appointment is not scheduled or is scheduled to occur later than the six months period, a recommended decision to deny the impairment claim may be issued.
+It is important that the CE record this discussion carefully in the phone calls section of ECS.
+After this phone call, the CE sends a written summary of the call to the employee.

 d.
-Impairment Ratings by a DMC.
-If DEEOIC is to arrange for the impairment evaluation, the CE reviews the medical evidence received from the initial impairment development letter and in the case file to determine if the evidence is sufficient for a DMC to perform the impairment evaluation.
+Impairment Ratings by a CMC.
+If the employee does not indicate on the EN-11A form who should perform the impairment evaluation, the CE calls the employee for this information.
+If the employee chooses the CMC option, the CE reviews the medical evidence in the case file to determine if the evidence is sufficient for a CMC to perform the impairment evaluation.

 6. Impairment Ratings for Certain Conditions: